About Us

 In 2004, WAVI moved into its current facility, where we continue to offer the most complete, secure and supportive services for survivors of domestic violence and sexual assault in the region.

-WAVI serves all genders and ages who are victims of domestic violence, sexual violence, human trafficking, and stalking.
-We provide a safe shelter, a 24/7 crisis phone line, access to community resources, and support.
+WAVI serves survivors of domestic violence, sexual assault, human trafficking, and intimate partner stalking.
+Providing safe shelter, a 24/7 crisis phone line, access to community resources, and comprehensive case management.

 Our colors